 3. Security Deposit and Late Fees

 How much is the security deposit?
 It should be spelled out in the lease.
 How much do you have to commit to paying upfront, when do you get it back and what do you have to do to get it back when you leave?
-You may need to get professional cleaning of carpets.
-The general rule of thumb is returning the apartment in the same condition you received less normal and wear.
+You may need to get your carpets professionally cleaned before you move.
+The general rule of thumb is you must return the apartment in the same condition you received it, less normal wear and tear.

 Also, make sure you understand when rent is due and what the late fees are if you miss a rent payment.